Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 The $2$-pointers and $6$-pointers make a single round trip starting and ending at the right end of the chain and do not cause any changes on Track $2$.
 Eventually, the right end of the chain will be reached.
 If Track $2$ does not have $\arrL$ in the left end of the chain, the following illegal configuration will be reached within $2(N-2)$ clock steps, from which there is no outgoing transition:

 \end{proof}

-\subsubsection{Track $3$}
+\subsubsection{Track 3}

-In the absence of any transition rules involving Track $3$, a sequence of clock configurations in which Tracks $1$ and $2$ begin and end at Time $0$ form a cycle of length $4(N-2)(2N-3)$ in the configuration graph.
-We now add transition rules which cause Track $3$ to change every such cycle.
+In the absence of any transition rules involving Track $3$, a sequence of clock configurations in which Tracks $1$ and $2$ begin and end at Time $0$ form an iteration of length $4(N-2)(2N-3)$ in the configuration graph.
+We now add transition rules which cause Track $3$ to change every such iteration.
 This will result in the clock configurations for Tracks $1$ through $3$ forming a larger cycle in the configuration graph.
-We will refer to a sequence of clock steps in which the configurations on Tracks $1$ and $2$ begin and end at the same state a {\em Track 1-2 Cycle.}
+We will refer to a sequence of clock steps in which the configurations on Tracks $1$ and $2$ begin and end at the same state as an {\em iteration}.

 In a well-formed clock configuration, the configuration of Track $3$ has the form:

 The transition rules will never change the number of $\dead$ particles at the right end of the chain on Track $3$.
 The $\arrR$ and $\arrL$ pointers will move back and forth between the locations with $\DblankLthree$ or $\blankLthree$.
 The {\em length} of the clock on Track 3 is the total number of $\DblankLthree$ or $\blankLthree$ symbols and the transition rules will leave the length fixed.
 The only pointers from Track $1$ that interact with Track $3$ are the $8$-pointers.
 Each sweep of the $8$-pointer will update the state of the Track $3$ clock by moving the pointer over by one location or reversing the direction of the Track $3$ pointer.